Multiplication algorithm: Examples

-If, for example, you wanted to multiply 9 by 3, you observe that the sum and difference are 12 and 6 respectively.
+For example, when multiplying 9 by 3, evaluating the sum and difference of those numbers yield 12 and 6 respectively.
 Looking both those values up on the table yields 36 and 9, the difference of which is 27, which is the product of 9 and 3.

 History of quarter square multiplication

 In prehistoric time, quarter square multiplication involved floor function; that some sources attribute to Babylonian mathematics (2000–1600 BC).

 Antoine Voisin published a table of quarter squares from 1 to 1000 in 1817 as an aid in multiplication.
 A larger table of quarter squares from 1 to 100000 was published by Samuel Laundy in 1856, and a table from 1 to 200000 by Joseph Blater in 1888.

 Quarter square multipliers were used in analog computers to form an analog signal that was the product of two analog input signals.
 In this application, the sum and difference of two input voltages are formed using operational amplifiers.
 The square of each of these is approximated using piecewise linear circuits.
 Finally the difference of the two squares is formed and scaled by a factor of one fourth using yet another operational amplifier.

 In 1980, Everett L. Johnson proposed using the quarter square method in a digital multiplier.
 To form the product of two 8-bit integers, for example, the digital device forms the sum and difference, looks both quantities up in a table of squares, takes the difference of the results, and divides by four by shifting two bits to the right.
 For 8-bit integers the table of quarter squares will have 2^{9}−1=511 entries (one entry for the full range 0..510 of possible sums, the differences using only the first 256 entries in range 0..255) or 2^{9}−1=511 entries (using for negative differences the technique of 2-complements and 9-bit masking, which avoids testing the sign of differences), each entry being 16-bit wide (the entry values are from (0²/4)=0 to (510²/4)=65025).

 The quarter square multiplier technique has benefited 8-bit systems that do not have any support for a hardware multiplier.
 Charles Putney implemented this for the 6502.